 Share the Plate

 The UUFD also monthly donates the Sunday collection to an identified agency working on social justice issues through our Share the Plate program.
-Recent recipients include Thrive!
-Living Wage Coalition, Four Corners Rainbow Youth Center, The Garden Project of Southwest Colorado, 4STAR and Real History of the Americas.
+Recent recipients include the Durango Food Bank, the Women’s Resource Center, Compañeros Immigrant Resource Center and the Be Frank Foundation.
 If you would like to nominate a worthwhile organization to be considered as a recipient in the next cycle (October-September), click here» to fill out an online nomination form.

 We also contribute to the Unitarian Universalist Social Justice service program, sending funds to meet local and international concerns through our Disaster Relief and Development Fund, and we provide scholarships to nontraditional students through the Durango Adult Education Program.